tonethar/IGME-330-Fall-2021/projects/p3-overview-and-tips.md

-### IV-C. You should go beyond the "tint red" bitmap effect
+### IV-D. You should go beyond the "tint red" bitmap effect
 - simple tinting and noise could be replaced with different bitmap effects
 - emboss could be replaced with a different convolution effect
 - we saw some other bitmap effects here: